BOOK YOUR FREE STRATEGY SESSION

 • Having a strategy for managing concentration risk, or overexposure to a single stock, is important for overall risk mitigation.

 • RSUs can be a powerful tool for long-term wealth creation if managed properly.
-However, integrating them into your overall financial plan requires regular re-evaluation of your taxes, risk tolerance, and broader financial goals.
-A Certified Financial Planner can analyze your situation and provide clear guidance tailored to your needs.
+However, integrating them into your overall financial plan requires consistent reevaluation of your taxes, risk tolerance, and broader financial goals.
+A Certified Financial Planner can conduct the necessary analysis and provide clear guidance tailored to your unique situation.

 What are Restricted Stock Units (RSUs)?

-Restricted Stock Units (RSUs) are a form of equity compensation where your employer grants you a specified number of company shares.
-However, these shares come with restrictions—primarily a vesting schedule.
-This means the shares become fully yours only after meeting certain conditions, typically related to continued employment over a set period or the achievement of performance goals.
+Restricted Stock Units (RSUs) are a form of employee compensation that grants shares of a company’s stock to employees.
+However, these shares come with restrictions—primarily that they are subject to a vesting schedule.
+This means that the shares only become fully yours once you meet certain conditions, typically related to continued employment over a specified period or the achievement of performance goals.

-Upon vesting, RSUs are converted into actual shares of stock, and at that point, they are considered taxable income based on their fair market value (FMV) on the vesting date.
-Unlike stock options, RSUs do not require a purchase or exercise—they are granted to you outright once vested.
+Upon vesting, RSUs are converted into actual shares of stock.
+At that point, they are considered taxable income based on their fair market value (FMV) on the vesting date.
+Unlike stock options, RSUs usually do not require any purchase or exercise—they are granted to you outright once they vest.

-Employers use RSUs as a retention tool to encourage employees to stay with the company until the shares vest.
-In many cases, RSUs are more valuable than stock options because they provide value regardless of the stock’s price movement after the grant.
+Employers use RSUs as a retention tool, encouraging you to stay with the company until the shares vest.
+In many cases, RSUs are more valuable than stock options because they provide value regardless of the stock price’s movement after the grant.

 RSU vesting schedules

-In cliff vesting, all of your RSUs vest at once after a specified period.
-For example, you might be granted 1,000 RSUs that fully vest after three years of employment.
+In cliff vesting, all of your RSUs vest at once after a specific period.
+For example, you may be granted 1,000 RSUs that vest entirely after three years of employment.
 Until you reach that three-year mark, none of your shares vest.
 If you leave the company before the cliff date, you forfeit all of your RSUs.

-Cliff vesting is especially common for senior executives or key employees, as it provides a strong incentive to stay with the company for the entire vesting period.
+Cliff vesting is particularly common for senior executives or employees in key roles, as it provides a strong incentive for them to remain with the company for the duration of the vesting period.

-Graded vesting occurs incrementally over time, allowing portions of your RSUs to vest at regular intervals.
+Graded vesting occurs incrementally over time, allowing a portion of your RSUs to vest at regular intervals.
 For example, if you are granted 1,000 RSUs with a four-year graded vesting schedule, you might vest 250 shares each year.
-Graded vesting helps smooth out both tax liabilities and cash flow from your equity compensation.
-This method is popular because it spreads your compensation more evenly over the vesting period, enabling more consistent income and financial planning.
+Graded vesting smooths out both the tax liabilities and cash flow from your equity compensation.
+This method is popular because it aligns your compensation more evenly over the vesting period, enabling more consistent income and financial planning.

 RSU taxation

 RSUs are taxed when they vest, not when they are granted.
-Upon vesting, the shares are considered income, and their fair market value on the vesting date is subject to federal, state, and local income taxes, as well as payroll taxes (Social Security and Medicare).
-Understanding the tax implications of RSUs is crucial to avoid unpleasant surprises and to maximize your after-tax compensation.
+Once they vest, the shares are considered ordinary income, and their fair market value on the vesting date is subject to federal, state, and local income taxes, as well as payroll taxes (Social Security and Medicare).
+Understanding the tax implications of RSUs is crucial to avoid unpleasant surprises and maximize your after-tax compensation.

-When your RSUs vest, their fair market value is treated as ordinary income.
-This taxable income is added to your W-2 for the year of vesting, and your employer is required to withhold federal and state taxes, as well as payroll taxes.
-However, the default federal withholding rate of 22% may not be sufficient if you fall into a higher tax bracket.
+At the time of vesting, the fair market value of your RSUs is treated as ordinary income.
+This taxable income is added to your W-2 in the year the RSUs vest, and your employer is required to withhold federal and state taxes, as well as payroll taxes.
+However, the default federal withholding rate of 22% may not be sufficient if you are in a higher tax bracket.

-If you choose to hold the shares and sell them later, any increase in value from the vesting date to the sale date will be subject to capital gains tax.
-The capital gains rate depends on how long you hold the shares after vesting
+If you choose to hold the shares and sell them at a later date, any increase in value from the vesting date to the sale date will be subject to capital gains tax.
+The capital gains rate depends on how long you hold the shares after vesting.

 • Short-term capital gains tax: If you sell the shares within one year of vesting, any appreciation will be taxed at your ordinary income tax rate.

 Holding RSUs for the long term can significantly reduce your tax burden if the shares appreciate.
-However, this strategy also carries risks, as the stock price may decline after vesting.
+However, this strategy also introduces risks, as the stock price may decline after vesting.

 How to calculate RSU taxes

-When your RSUs vest, the fair market value (FMV) of the shares on the vesting date determines the amount of taxable income.
-For example, if 500 RSUs vest and the FMV of the shares is $40, your taxable income would be $20,000.
+When your RSUs vest, the fair market value (FMV) of the shares on the vesting date is used to determine the amount of taxable income.
+For example, if 500 RSUs vest and the FMV of the shares is $40, your taxable income is $20,000.

 Your employer will typically withhold a portion of the shares to cover taxes at the time of vesting.
 This withholding generally covers federal income tax (at the standard rate of 22%), Social Security, and Medicare.
 However, if you fall into a higher federal tax bracket, you may owe additional taxes when you file your return.
 It’s essential to calculate your expected tax liability in advance to avoid underpayment penalties.